 TEN exists 'to advance the evangelical Christian faith particularly but not exclusively within Europe'.
-In undertaking this mission TEN works primarily with local partners in Eastern training for older teenagers and support for adults and families.
+In undertaking this mission TEN works primarily with local partners in Eastern Europe.
+The work our partners carry out includes work with children consisting of afterschools clubs, holiday clubs, Sunday schools, training for older teenagers and support for adults and families.
 We do not organise or run events for children or adults at risk ourselves but we do send out short term teams from the UK to help with children's work and participate in our partners' activities while visiting.
 We take our safeguarding responsibilities seriously whether this is in regard to our partners' activities or those of teams and individuals we send to our partners.